hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 We classify the mechanisms based on the following properties:

-* 'Data Origin Authentication': Authentication that the DNS message originated from the party with whom credentials were shared, and of the data integrity of the message contents (the originating party may or may not be party operating the far end of a TCP/TLS connection in a 'proxy' scenario).
+* 'Data Origin Authentication' (DO): Authentication that the DNS message originated from the party with whom credentials were shared, and of the data integrity of the message contents (the originating party may or may not be party operating the far end of a TCP/TLS connection in a 'proxy' scenario).

-* 'Channel Confidentiality': Confidentiality of the communication channel between the client and server (i.e. the two end points of a TCP/TLS connection) from passive surveillance.
+* 'Channel Confidentiality' (CC): Confidentiality of the communication channel between the client and server (i.e. the two end points of a TCP/TLS connection) from passive surveillance.

-* Channel Authentication: Authentication of the identity of party to whom a TCP/TLS connection is made (this might not be a direct connection between the primary and secondary in a proxy scenario).
+* 'Channel Authentication' (CA): Authentication of the identity of party to whom a TCP/TLS connection is made (this might not be a direct connection between the primary and secondary in a proxy scenario).